Design for the environment: Practices

 Life-cycle assessment (LCA) is employed to forecast the impacts of different (production) alternatives of the product in question, thus being able to choose the most environmentally friendly.
 A life cycle analysis can serve as a tool when determining the environmental impact of a product or process.
 Proper LCAs can help a designer compare several different products according to several categories, such as energy use, toxicity, acidification, CO_{2} emissions, ozone depletion, resource depletion and many others.
 By comparing different products, designers can make decisions about which environmental hazard to focus on in order to make the product more environmentally friendly.

-Why do firms want to design for the environment?
+Rationale

-Modern day businesses all aim to produce goods at a low cost while maintaining quality, staying competitive in the global marketplace, and meeting consumer preferences for more environment friendly products.
+Modern day businesses aim to produce goods at a low cost while maintaining quality, staying competitive in the global marketplace, and meeting consumer preferences for more environment friendly products.
 To help businesses meet these challenges, EPA encourages businesses to incorporate environmental considerations into the design process.
 The benefits of incorporating DfE include: cost savings, reduced business and environmental risks, expanded business and market opportunities, and to meet environmental regulations.